 I’ve been happily stuck in what’s called a ‘vortex’, the inability to leave town.
 I think I’ve had 2 zero’s here in town.
 Zero’s are days where you walk no miles.
 Nero’s are days you walk only a short amount of miles, like 8 or less.
 I’ve had time to sleep in a bed, eat lots of town food and beer, and re-group from the 2 Grizzly encounters.
 Been hanging out with WiseMan, Burrito Grande and Gnome God and having a good time relaxing in town.
 I’m also waiting on a pair of shoes from Brooks, the Cascadia 11’s I’ve been wearing have an odd seam that’s irritating the top of my right foot near the base of my toe.
 Thanks Brooks for sending me a new pair next-day delivery to middle-of-no-where Montana!

 Tomorrow i need to do a load of laundry, mail some stuff at the post office (like this laptop) and get my pack re-assembled.
 Assuming my shoes arrive on the 2 p.m.
 FedEx truck, i’ll be hitching out of town with WiseMan tomorrow evening up to Marias Pass to start off where I finished when I hiked the East Glacier to Marias Pass section before I started up in Canada.
 So, tomorrow will be a nero as we’ll probably only hike in a few miles before setting up camp.
 It’ll be good to have some company to start off this next stretch, but I’ll have to see how i’m pacing vs WiseMan.
-Thru-hiking is kind of like skiing on a powder day, you’re all friends but if you don’t pace the same then you hike on your own and catch up with everyone at the next bar you happen to find along the trail, which out here can be a week or more away.
+Thru-hiking is kind of like skiing on a powder day, you’re all friends but if you don’t pace the same then you hike on your own and catch up at the next bar you happen to find along the trail, which out here can be a week or more away.

 This next stretch through The Bob Marshall Wilderness will be really cool, because it’s extremely remote.
 My next town stop is 200 or so miles away in Lincoln where i’ll hitch in 20 miles from Rogers Pass to re-supply.
 There’s a rancher that’s holding a package for me at Benchmark Ranch about 115 miles in with some food for a mid-way re-supply, but there’s no services there aside from a bear box that my package will be in.
 Not sure when i’ll re-emerge yet, but it’ll probably be a couple of weeks or so.